Electron correlation effects on exchange interactions and spin excitations in 2D van der Waals materials: RESULTS AND DISCUSSION

-No DTSS calculations have yet been reported for $\cri$, or any other m2Dv.
-By far, except for a few studies~\cite{besbes2019prb,kashin20202dm,kvashnin2020arxiv} using the magnetic force theorem (MFT)~\cite{LKAG1987}, most of the theoretical investigations of the magnetic interactions in m2Dv are based on the total-energy-mapping method, often employed with DFT+$U$.
-However, the accuracy and applicability of such an approach in $\cri$ are not clear.
-Specifically, using the energy-mapping method, DFT overestimates the exchange couplings by 50\%~\cite{zhang2015jmcc,chen2018prx}; the additional Cr site correlations further increase coupling, only worsening the agreement with experiments.
-In principle, the MFT approach is more suitable to describe the small spin deviation from the ground state, such as the SW excitations; moreover, it also allows one to resolve coupling into orbital contributions and elucidate the underlying exchange mechanism~\cite{kashin20202dm}.
-However, the resulted values still vary and are inconclusive; even the opposite trend of exchange-coupling dependence on on-site Cr correlations have been obtained~\cite{kvashnin2020arxiv}.
-The discrepancy likely lies in the details of the constructions of TB Hamiltonian and Green’s function~\cite{ke2019prb}, which are often assisted by \textsc{wannier90} technique~\cite{mostofi2014cpc}.
+By far, except for a few studies~\cite{besbes2019prb,kashin20202dm,kvashnin2020arxiv} using the magnetic force theorem (MFT)~\cite{LKAG1987}, most of the theoretical investigations of the magnetic interactions in m2Dv are based on mapping the total energies of various collinear spin configurations into the Heisenberg model (referred to hereafter as the energy-mapping method), often employed with DFT+$U$.
+However, the applicability and accuracy of such an approach in $\cri$ are not clear.
+Specifically, using such an energy-mapping method, DFT overestimates the exchange couplings by 50\%~\cite{zhang2015jmcc,chen2018prx}; the additional $U$ correction on Cr sites in DFT+$U$ further increase coupling, only worsening the agreement with experiments.
+In principle, the MFT approach is more suitable to describe the small spin deviation from the ground state, such as the SW excitations; moreover, it also allows one to resolve coupling into orbital contributions and elucidate the underlying exchange mechanism~\cite{kashin20202dm,yoon2019jpcm}.
+However, the resulting values still vary and are inconclusive; even the opposite trend of exchange-coupling dependence on on-site Cr $U$ values have been obtained~\cite{kvashnin2020arxiv}.
+The discrepancy likely lies in the details of the constructions of the TB Hamiltonian and Green’s function~\cite{ke2019prb}, which are often assisted by the Wannier function approach~\cite{mostofi2014cpc}.
 On the other hand, DTSS is challenging to compute in practice.
-Studies to date have been mostly limited to simple systems, likely due to its computationally-demanding nature and other complications.
-For example, the evaluation of kernel I is not explicit in the case beyond the mean-field scheme, and the Goldstone theorem, which ensures at $\bfq=0$ and $\omega$=0, is often not guaranteed.
-In this work, we first calculate DTSS on a product basis~\cite{aryasetiawan1994prbA,kotani2007prb} without resorting to the \textsc{wannier90} techniques.
-We use the sum rule to calculate kernel $I$ and ensure the Goldstone magnon mode at $\bfq=0$ and $\omega$=0.
-Finally, in this work, to investigate the detailed SW dispersion near the Dirac point, high-resolution SW spectra are needed.
-This is achieved by calculating the real-space bare susceptibility $\chi_0({\bf R},\omega)$ on a $\bf R$-mesh first and then obtain the $\chi_0(\bfq,\omega)$ along the high-symmetry path by Fast Fourier transform.
-Overall, the application of the current approach to these materials is not only novel but also necessary, as we will demonstrate later.
+Studies to date have been mostly limited to simple systems, likely due to its computationally-demanding nature and other complications~\cite{okumura2019prb}.
+For example, the evaluation of kernel $I$ is not explicit in the case beyond the mean-field scheme, and the Goldstone theorem, which ensures SW at $\bfq=0$ and $\omega=0$ in the absence of magnetocrystalline anisotropy, is often not guaranteed.
+In this work, we calculate DTSS without including SOC; the Goldstone magnon mode at $\bfq=0$ and $\omega=0$ is ensured as the kernel $I$ is determined to satisfy the sum rule (Eq.~(2) in ``Supplementary Methods'').
+Finally, to investigate the detailed SW dispersion near the Dirac point, high-resolution SW spectra are needed.
+This is achieved by calculating the real-space bare susceptibility $\chi_0({\bf R},\omega)$ on a ${\bf R}$-mesh first and then Fourier transforming $\chi_0({\bf R},\omega)$ to obtain $\chi_0(\bfq,\omega)$ with a dense set of $\bfq$ points along high-symmetry paths.